alpozka/inventory-management-system-firebase/README.md

 This project is an inventory management application that allows you to track and manage information about people and products.
 It is developed using React and Firebase.

+## Demo
+If you want to take a closer look at the project and explore its features, you can visit and use https://inventory.alpozk.com/.

+Login credentials:
+Email: trial.inventory@alpozk.com
+Password: inventory1*

+Feel free to check out the website to see the project in action.

 ## Installation

 1. Create a Firebase account and obtain the required project tokens.